How to remove FluBot from the infected device?

 Disable browser notifications in the Chrome web browser:

-Tap the "Menu" button (three dots on the right-upper corner of the screen) and select "Settings" in the opened dropdown menu.
+Tap the "Menu" button (three dots on the right-upper corner of the screen) and select "Settings" in the opened drop-down menu.

 Scroll down until you see "Site settings" option and tap it.
 Scroll down until you see "Notifications" option and tap it.

 Find the websites that deliver browser notifications, tap on them and click "Clear & reset".
-This will remove permissions granted for these websites to deliver notifications.
-However, once you visit the same site again, it may ask for a permission again.
-You can choose whether to give these permissions or not (if you choose to decline the website will go to "Blocked" section and will no longer ask you for the permission).
+This will remove permissions granted for these websites to deliver notifications, however, once you revisit the same site, it may ask for permission again.

 Reset the Chrome web browser: